maroda/monteverdi/README.md

 - **delim**: The delimiter used to indicate "key" and "value"
 - **metrics**: Each is defined as: <metric_name>: <data_maxval>, where data_maxval is the "trigger" for this metric (think alert threshold)

-Here's an example from my laptop, running both Netdata and Monteverdi's prometheus endpoint simultaneously.
-I'm retrieving just three per endpoint as the app streams the data (where thousands of metrics appear):
+Here's an example from my laptop, running both Netdata and Monteverdi's prometheus endpoint simultaneously, as well as another app running in kubernetes:
 ```json
 [{
   "id": "NETDATA",